MUSIC FESTIVAL CLAIMS

 I’ve been injured at a festival: can I make a personal injury claim?

 While for some, summer is a chance to escape the banality of everyday life and jet off somewhere exotic, for others, it signals the start of the festival season.
-Whether you’re planning on raving at Creamfields, getting muddy at Download or setting up camp at Worthy Farm, there is a music festival to suit everyone’s musical taste.
+Whether you’re planning on raving at Creamfields, getting muddy at Reading or setting up camp at Worthy Farm, there’s a music festival to suit everyone.

-However, with thousands of music fans coming together in a crowded environment and people drinking more than they would ordinarily, unfortunately, festival conditions sometimes prove favourable for accidents that can result in personal injury.
+However, with thousands of music fans coming together in a crowded environment and people drinking more than they would ordinarily, unfortunately, festival conditions sometimes prove favourable for accidents.
+Sometimes, these accidents can result in personal injury.

 Types of music festival injuries